GarrettS/Singular-Health/README.md

 * Schedules are hard to adhere to.
 Patients and doctors are frequently late.

 Synopsis: Let patients manage their own records and billing through the app.
 Patients can also inquire, share records, and share media (photos, videos, files) with new or existing providers.
+Physicians can communicate and schedule directly with patients through the app, bypassing medical office staff.